NX1X/NX1X/README.md

 **DevOps Engineer, Infrastructure Enthusiast, and Security Minded**

-I'm deeply focused on enhancing productivity and efficiency in all aspects of my work and personal life.
+- I'm deeply focused on enhancing productivity and efficiency in all aspects of my work and personal life.
+- But, tech is not the only thing.
+Before tech, I'm a people's person and believe in team work.
+Every achievement is way more meaningful when you do it together. "ביחד ננצח".
+-
 ### Connect with Me:
 - [LinkedIn](https://www.linkedin.com/in/edenporat)
 - [GitHub](https://github.com/nx1x)